dbiservices/yak/docs/setup.md

 Generate the below script which will create
  - The required local persistant directories
  - The container run script
- - An alias "yak" that you can to execute your container
+ - An alias "yak" to execute your container

 ```bash
 cat << EOF > $HOME/yak.sh